Achieve your Bookkeeping goals!

 These course units are assessed using a range of methods, including written questioning, problem solving in scenarios or simulated activities, projects, case studies, research, other written activities, and by gathering and creating documents.

 It is expected to take about 604 hours to complete all the units for this course.
-If you study at a steady pace over 12 months, that is around 12 hours of study per week.

 There are no prerequisites to study the Certificate IV in Bookkeeping.